-ICS operates a robust clinical governance framework which ensures that all working practices deliver the highest standards of care and safety, and reflect the wider NHS strategy for clinical governance.
-The ICS Clinical Director oversees, and is accountable for ICS clinical governance.
+Interface operate a robust clinical governance framework which ensures that all working practices deliver the highest standards of care and safety, and reflect the wider NHS strategy for clinical governance.
+The Clinical Director oversees, and is accountable for Interface clinical governance.

-ICS information governance, training, policy and procedures are designed to ensure that a responsible and safe approach to information governance prevails throughout the organisation.
-ICS information governance policies are designed to align with wider NHS policy.
+Interface information governance, training, policy and procedures are designed to ensure that a responsible and safe approach to information governance prevails throughout the organisation.
+Interface information governance policies are designed to align with wider NHS policy.

 Information governance provides a way for organisations to deal consistently with the many different rules about how information is handled, including those set out in:

 - The Data Protection Act 1998